IABTechLab/uid2docs/docs/guides/advertiser-dataprovider-guide.md

 ## Advertiser/Data Provider Routes to Use UID2

 Within the ad tech industry, advertisers use identity to build audiences, track conversions, and generate their graphs.
-As an advertiser, or as a data provider acting on behalf of an advertiser, the following table shows some examples of how you can accomplish some of these goals with UID2.
+The following table shows some examples of how you, as an advertiser or as a data provider acting on behalf of an advertiser, can accomplish some of these goals with UID2.

 :::note
 There are other ways that you can use UID2, outside these use cases.
 These are just some examples.